Skip to content

 09.10 Social Movements in Iran: Why do Iranian Social Movements Fail?

-09.11 Promoting sustainable cooperation and social safety by monitoring organizational culture from the outside in – the perspective of the labour authority
+09.11 Promoting sustainable cooperation and psychosocial safety by monitoring organizational culture from the outside in – the perspective of the labour authority

 09.12 Promoting sustainable cooperation and social safety by changing organizational culture from the inside out – the perspective of Academia